khaitruong922/music-capsule/README.md

 # Music Capsule

-An online music streaming platform where you can join room and listen to music with other people in real time.
+An online music streaming platform where you can listen to music with other people in real time.

 ## Features